chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 After you have finished editing the file, run ``chef-server-ctl reconfigure`` to enable the changes.

-Upload Profiles to Chef Automate
+Add Profiles to Chef Automate
 ------------------------------------------------------

 Before you can see if your nodes are compliant, you need to have the profiles you intend to use uploaded to Chef Automate.
 Feel free to skip this section if you have already completed this process.

 #.
-Open the Chef Automate UI in your browser.
+Login to the Chef Automate UI as the ``admin`` user.

 #.
 Click the **Compliance** tab, then click **Profiles**.
 You now can now upload any profiles you have locally on your machine.
 Chef Automate also has a set of built-in profiles that you can use.
 The example in the next section will reference the baseline Linux Security and SSH profiles found in this set.